 Out of the Augustinian, Anselmian, Thomist tradition, despite an intervening heavy overlay of conceptualism,1 the first Vatican council retrieved the notion of understanding.
-It taught that reason illumined by faith, when it inquires diligently, piously, soberly, can with God's help attain a highly fruitful understanding of the mysteries of faith both from the analogy of what it naturally knows and from the interconnection of the mysteries with one another and with man's last end (\underline{DS} 3016).
+It taught that reason illumined by faith, when it inquires dailigently, piously, soberly, can with God's help attain a highly fruitful understanding of the mysteries of faith both from the analogy of what it naturally knows and from the interconnection of the mysteries with one another and with man's last end (DS 3016).

-On conceptualists, see my Verbum: Word and Idea in Aquinas, London (Darton, Longman & Todd) and Notre Dame (University of Notre Dame Press) 1967, Index, s.y., p.
+On conceptualists, see my Verbum: Word and Idea in Aquinas, Notre Dame (University of Notre Dame Press) 1967, Index, a. v., p.
 228. The key issue is whether concepts result from understanding or understanding results from concepts.

-The promotion of such an understanding of the mysteries we conceive to be the principal function of systematics.
+The promotion of such an understanding set of the mysteries we conceive to be the principal function of systematics.
 This specialty presupposes doctrines.
 Its aim is not to add a further proof of doctrines ex ratione theologica.
-On the contrary, doctrines are to be regarded as ostablished by the addition of foundations to dialectic.
+On the contrary, doctrines are to be regarded as established by the addition of foundations to dialectic.
 The aim of systematics is not to increase certitude but to promote understanding.
 It does not seek to establish the facts.
+MiT x11

 It strives for some inkling of how it could possibly be that the facts are what they are.
 Its task is to take over the facts, established in doctrines, and to attempt to work them into an assimilable whole.

-The classic example of this distinction between doctrines and systematics is provided by the fourth book of Aquinas' Summa contra Gentiles.
-There chapters 2 to 9 are concerned with the existence of God the Son, chapters 15 to 18 with the existence of the Holy Spirit, chapters 27 to 39 with the existence of the Holy Spirit, chapters 10 to 14 center in the question of the manner in which a divine generation is to be conceived.
-Similarly, chapters 19 to 25 have to do with the manner of conceiving the Holy Spirit, and chapters 140 to 149 have to do with the systematics of the Incarnation.
+The d classic example of this distinction between doctrines and systematics is provided by the fourth book of Acuinas' Summa contra Gentiles.
+There chapters 2 to 9 are concerned with the existence of God the Son, chapters 15 to 18 with the existence of the Holy "pirit, chapters 27 to 39 with the existence of the Holy "pirit, chapters 27 to 39 with the existence of the Incarnation.
+But chapters 10 to 14 centre in d the question of manner in which a divine generation is to be conceived.
+Similarly chapters 19 to 25 have to with the manner of be conceiving the Holy Spirit, and chapters 40 to 49 have to do with the systematics of the Incarnation.